Akuli/python-tutorial/basics/editor-setup.md

 for writing Python code. _**TODO:** add a link to the old editor setup tutorial here._

-Most of these editors are lacking some important features, they have so many features that they would confuse you or they aren't free.
-You can use these editors if you like them, but in my experience **these editors are BAD for getting started with programming**:
+Most of these editors lack some important features, they have so many features that confuse people or they aren't free.
+You can use these editors if you like them, but **these editors are BAD for getting started with programming**:

 - PyCharm
 - IDLE